Winter care for chickens

 It also covers whether to feed fresh or powdered garlic, whether fresh should be cooked or raw, and how it is best delivered.

-Fermentation can sometimes be made to sound far more complicated than it really is.
+Fermentation can sometimes sound more complicated than it actually is.

-The one thing that's not in doubt, though, is that it's an excellent source of nutrients for chickens, helping to boost their immune system and so prevent any winter-related illnesses which might otherwise affect chickens eeling the effects of the winter cold.
+The one thing that's not in doubt is that it's an excellent source of nutrients for chickens, helping to boost their immune system and prevent any winter-related illnesses.

 If you've always wondered whether or not fermenting is good for your flock, this is an article you should read.

-Chickens actually do much better in the cold months than in the heat of the summer, and each season has its own issues.
-So how to look after your flock right through the year is critically important.
+Each season has its own issues, so knowing how to look after your flock right through the year is critically important.

 Joining my twice-monthly newsletter means you will also benefit from a free downloadable checklist for each month.